mirumee/ariadne-website/website/blog/2024-02-05-ariadne-codegen-0-12.md

 ## Changelog

-- Fixed `graphql-transport-ws` protocol implementation not waiting for the `connection_ack` message on new connection.
+- Fixed `graphql-transport-ws` protocol implementation not waiting for the `connection_ack` message on a new connection.
 - Fixed `get_client_settings` mutating `config_dict` instance.
 - Added support to `graphqlschema` for saving schema as a GraphQL file.
 - Restored `model_rebuild` calls for top level fragment models.